primiano/perfetto-docs/docs/instrumentation/track-events.md

 }
 ```

-This type of trace event is scoped, under the hoods it uses C++ [RAII].
+This type of trace event is scoped, under the hood it uses C++ [RAII].
 The
-event will cover the time from when the `TRACE_EVENT` annotation is encoundered
+event will cover the time from when the `TRACE_EVENT` annotation is encountered
 to the end of the block (in the example above, until the function returns).

 You can also supply (up to two) debug annotations together with the event.